spitbol/spitbol-docs/minimal.md

 Jump to _plbl_ if integer overflow

-These instructions can only occur immediately following an instruction which can cause integer overflow (ADI, SBI MLI DVI RMI ngi) and test the result of the preceding instruction.
+These instructions can only occur immediately following an instruction which can cause integer overflow (ADI, SBI MLI DVI RMI NGI) and test the result of the preceding instruction.

 IOV and INO may not have labels.